 His date of birth is unknown, but it has been traced back to as early as 1479 AD or 1478 AD.
 According to the Hindu calendar, Surdas Jayanti falls in the month of Vaishakh during the Shukla paksha on the fifth day i.e; Panchami tithi.
-In the year 2021 Surdas Jayanti will observe on Monday, 17 May, and this year it will be the 543rd Birth Anniversary of Surdas Jayanti will observe.
+In the year 2021 Surdas Jayanti falls on Monday, 17 May.
+This year, it will be the 543rd Birth Anniversary of Surdas.

 Panchami Tithi Begins - 10:00 AM on May 16, 2021

 Panchami Tithi Ends - 11:34 AM on May 17, 2021

 It is celebrated primarily in the northern part of the nation.
 Lord Krishna is worshipped on this day and devotees observe a fast in honor of the poet.
 Several music communities come together to celebrate the day by organizing music and poetry sessions.
 Vrindavan holds special events on this day.